 In America, a culture hyper-focused on cars prevails.
 It is necessary to have one even if one doesn’t particularly need a vehicle for the daily commute.
 Naturally, parking woes arise.
 Cities and towns alike invest hugely in building functional parking spaces to meet their needs, but is that really a viable solution?
-New research has shown that American cities are practically drowning in an abundance of parking space.
+New research has shown that there are an abundance of parking space in America.

 A 2018 report by Eric Scharnhorst at the Research Institute of Housing America has shown that parking spaces are massively oversupplied and cause the nation to waste money on them instead of gaining any profit.
 They are almost a way that cities are mistakenly squandering precious tax dollars.

 There exist over 2 million parking spaces in Philadelphia, 1.85 million in New York, 1.6 million in Des Moines, and even 100,000 in the tiny region of Jackson.
 In Philadelphia, then, there is an average of 3.7 parking spaces for every household, which is wholly unnecessary, but this number goes up to 27 in Jackson.